laur89/docker-seafile/README.md

 * `VER`: actual ver (eg `6.0.7`), or `latest`
 * `SERVER_IP`: domain or IP of the box where seafile is set up; without the protocol

-For example, you could use following command to install & setup
+For example, you could use following command to install & setup (note the db data must match the one you used when creating the db tables & users)

     docker run -it --rm \
       -e VER=latest \